tapedrive-io/tape/README.md

 ![image](https://github.com/user-attachments/assets/bf674eb1-512d-47e7-a9c5-e0d0e44c6edb)

 TAPEDRIVE makes it easy to read and write data on Solana.
 It's over 1,400x cheaper than using an account.
 It works by compressing your data into tiny on-chain proofs.
 A network of miners then solve challenges in parallel to secure your data.
 It's entirely on Solana, so there's no need for side-chains or consensus overhead.
-The network rewards miners with the TAPE token, capped at 7 million (decaying ~15 % per year) and aligns incentives for long-term growth.

 > [!Important]
 > The program is deployed on the Solana `devnet`, but **not** on `mainnet` yet.
-An audit is needed before we roll it out.
-Stay tuned for updates!

 ## Quick Start